colossus9/github-admin-toolkit/README.md

 # github-admin-toolkit

-Administrative templates and tools for use with GitHub repositories.
+Administrative templates and tools for use with GitHub repositories. :+1:

 This toolkit provides a simple interface to interact with frequently used GitHub API endpoints.

 - **GitHub API Documentation:** https://developer.github.com/v3
 - **GitHub API Status:** [![Build Status](https://travis-ci.org/colossus9/github-api-status.svg?branch=master)](https://travis-ci.org/colossus9/github-api-status)

+Be sure to check out the [Issues List](https://github.com/colossus9/github-admin-toolkit/issues) for questions, enhancements, feedback, etc regarding this project.

 # Why use this toolkit?

-One of the reasons teams choose GitHub is because they want visibility in how they and their team works, who is contributing and how their project is being consumed.
-They also want the ability to showcase their project to others for ~advertisement purposes~ or because they are looking for outside contributors to make their project better.
+Teams choose GitHub is because they want visibility in how their team works, including who is contributing and how their project is being consumed.
+GitHub doesn't just host project collateral, it is a Social Coding and Open/Inner Source platform that serves as the foundation for helping individuals, teams and companies ship and showcase great content.

 The **github-admin-toolkit** attempts to help bridge the gap between simple content hosting and analytics gathering to give GitHub stakeholders visibility into their projects.

-The GitHub API provides a way to automate and gather data about the content you store.
+The GitHub API provides a mechanism to automate and gather data about the content you store.
 The github-admin-toolkit provides a framework built around the GitHub API to let you get these statistics quickly, across a variety of platforms.

 Enterprise customers use a private instance to store sensitive company intellectual property, while they may also use the public github.com to open source content and contribute to public projects.

+**Common uses** include: :thought_balloon:

+ - Fine tune output to understand GitHub usage
+ - Easily use commonly used API calls in specific formats
+ - Customize output for business reports

+:point_right: :point_right: Be sure to check out the [Issues List](https://github.com/colossus9/github-admin-toolkit/issues) for questions, enhancements, feedback, etc regarding this project.

 # How to run the toolkit

-There is currently one way to run this tool, but several in planning.
-As of now, you can only run this tool from the command line, but the following methods are planned:
+Currently in planning there are several methods to run the tool, for example:

+- Command line _(available today)_
 - Run from a job engine (Jenkins, Electric Commander, etc)
 - Called via hubot

-To run this tool from a Linux-based command line:
+As of today this tool is executed from a unix-based command line.
+To run this tool:

 1. **(Optional)** Set the web proxy if you are behind a company firewall: